Are Saudi Arabia's plans for a non-oil future too grand? – DW – 06/24/2024

 When the plans were announced, many onlookers marveled at their scale and grandeur.
 Saudi Arabia's Vision 2030 — the country's plan to diversify away from its dependence on oil revenue — included everything from a ski slope in the desert, to a whole city just for sports and entertainment, to a car-less, carbon-neutral mega-city, Neom, in the middle of the desert.

-Last December the country's Finance Minister Mohammed al-Jadaan said some Vision 2030 projects would be delayed.
+Last December, Finance Minister Mohammed al-Jadaan said some Vision 2030 projects would be delayed.
 In April, at a Riyadh meeting of the World Economic Forum, al-Jadaan said Saudi Arabia was adapting to current circumstances.

-For example, a gigantic, shiny line of mirrored skyscrapers in the desert called The Line — one of Neom's most important sub-projects — is being reduced from the original 170 kilometer-long arc to just over 2 kilometers.
+For example, a gigantic, shiny line of mirrored skyscrapers in the desert called The Line — one of Neom's most important sub-projects — is being reduced from the original 170 kilometer-long arc to just over 2 kilometers (about 1.2 miles).

-This isn't the first adjustment to Neom either.
-The project was supposed to be finished by 2030 but now looks likely to take a further 20 years.
-It was supposed to cost around $500 billion (€468 billion) but Neom's budget may go as high as $2 trillion, observers said.
+This isn't the first adjustment to Neom, either.
+The project was supposed to be finished by 2030, but now looks likely to take a further 20 years.
+It was supposed to cost around $500 billion (€468 billion), but Neom's budget may go as high as $2 trillion, observers have said.

 Delays and budget overruns

 Other aspects of Vision 2030 haven't gone as planned either.
-Some of the more ambitious projects were meant to attract foreign investors to Saudi Arabiabut the desert kingdom is having a hard time doing that and levels of foreign direct investment have remained lower than forecast.
-Analysts say that regional instability — such as the conflict in Gaza — and a lack of Saudi regulatory transparency is keeping investors hesitant.
+Some of the more ambitious projects were meant to attract foreign investors to Saudi Arabia, but the desert kingdom is having a hard time doing that and levels of foreign direct investment have remained lower than forecast.
+Analysts have said that regional instability — such as the conflict in Gaza — and a lack of Saudi regulatory transparency is keeping investors hesitant.

 Although Saudi Arabia always expected to foot much of the bill for Vision 2030, it is now being forced to pay for almost all of it.